 The NCI Drug Dictionary contains technical definitions and synonyms for drugs/agents used to treat patients with cancer or conditions related to cancer.
 Each drug entry includes links to check for clinical trials listed in NCI's List of Cancer Clinical Trials.

 - extended release bupivacaine hydrochloride resorbable matrix formulation

 An extended release (ER) injectable formulation composed of the hydrochloride salt form of bupivacaine, an amide-type, long-acting local anesthetic, in a resorbable sucrose acetate isobutyrate-based matrix, with analgesic activity.
 Following administration in or around a specific site, ER bupivacaine is released from the matrix over an extended period of time.
 Upon release, bupivacaine reversibly binds to specific voltage-gated sodium ion channels in the neuronal membrane, resulting in a decrease in the voltage-dependent membrane permeability to sodium ions, membrane destabilization, and depolarization inhibition thus disrupting nerve impulse conduction.
 This eventually leads to a reversible loss of sensation.
 This formulation may provide pain relief up to 72 hours.
 Check for active clinical trials using this agent.
 (NCI Thesaurus)

-Synonyms: ER bupivacaine HCl
+Synonym: ER bupivacaine HCl

 extended release bupivacaine hydrochloride